Hi-Im-Andy/FileHistoryApp/README.md

 ### File Uploads
 There are 2 different locations where a file will be uploaded to.
-The first location "Outside" is in the "02 - Work Order" folder for that respective tool number.
+The first location "Outside" is in the "02 Customer File History" folder for that respective tool number.
-The second location "Inside" is in the new or existing work order folder located within the "02 - Work Order" folder.
+The second location "Inside" is in the new or existing work order folder located within the "02 Customer File History" folder.

+Folder location
+- Tool Folder
+- - 01 Production Teams
+- - - Team 1
+- - - Team 2
+- - - Team 3
+- - - Team 4
+- - 02 Customer File History
+- - - Work Order
+- - - - Stock

 ![alt text](Images/Current_Files.png)